 Missy Higgins issued her sophomore album, On a Clear Night, in 2007, with an American release following in early 2008.
 While Sound of White had emphasized Higgins' flair for piano, On a Clear Night featured a new emphasis on guitar, which Higgins had used to compose the majority of the tracks.
 "Steer," the album's leadoff single, became her second number one hit in Australia.

 After finishing up with touring and promoting the album, Higgins took some time off from music.
-In 2010 she enrolled in college at the University of Melbourne and acted in the Australian film Bran Nue Dae.
-She never strayed far from music though, and after meeting fellow singer/songwriter Butterfly Boucher while playing Lilith Fair shows in the summer of 2010, went to Nashville to record her next album with Boucher's help.
-The Ol' Razzle Dazzle was released in June 2012. ~ Andrew Leahey & Johnny Loftus, Rovi
+In 2010, she enrolled in college at the University of Melbourne and acted in the Australian film Bran Nue Dae.
+She never strayed far from music, though, and after meeting fellow singer/songwriter Butterfly Boucher while playing Lilith Fair shows in the summer of 2010, went to Nashville to record her next album with Boucher's help.
+The Ol' Razzle Dazzle was released in June 2012, promptly debuting at the top of the Australian charts (her third straight album to reach number one).
+Higgins' next work was an album of Aussie cover versions, titled OZ, that also became the name of an accompanying book as well as a tour.
+It appeared in September of 2014. ~ Andrew Leahey & Johnny Loftus, Rovi